D-Lock/Tools/README.md

   - [-c|-d] [inputfile] [-o] [outputfile]
   - c: archives the input file specified directly using the zip toolkit using standard compression rate of m5
   - d: dearchives the input file specified into the out output file.
+## Splitting and Merging FIles
+merge_file and split_file used the same syntax.
+They split_file splits the input file based on the number of files you chose and breaks those files down to a binary level so they can be reconstructed as acccruately as possible

+ Syntax:
+   [-inputfile] [numberoffiles]

+   -To merge, specify the first file and then the number of files that are there -Files for merging should be the name_number.extension and thus reads from 1 to the numberoffiles